Amararyan/SNID-SAGE/docs/gui/templates-manager.md

 - Keep metadata complete for research reuse

 ### Related CLI
-See `snid template` subcommands for scripting the same operations.
+See `sage templates` subcommands for scripting the same operations.